AdamBrouwersHarries/Gideon-Soliloquy/Thelonious/Character.md

 Monk things:
     (See PHB for details on regaining ki)
     Unarmored defense:
-        when wearing no armor & no shield, AC = 10 + dex modifier + wisdom bonus (18)
+        when wearing no armor & no shield, AC = 10 + dex modifier + wisdom bonus (19)
     Martial arts (attacks):
         - Use dexterity instead of strengh for the attack + damage rolls of unarmed strikes + monk weapons
         - Roll the martial arts die in place of normal damage for unarmed strike or monk weapon
-        - When using "attack", can make one unarmed strike as a bonus action.
+        - When using "attack", can make one unarmed strike zas a bonus action.
-    Ki save DC = 8 + proficiency bonus + wisdom modifier
+    Ki save DC = 8 + proficiency bonus + wisdom modifier (17)
     Ki uses:
         Flurry of blows: After taking the attack action, spend 1 ki point to make two unarmed strikes (bonus action) Patient defense: Spend 1 ki point to take the dodge action as a bonus action on your turn